Exact Rotating Wave Approximation: Conclusions

-While empirically we find that our series expression for $\H_\eff$ appears to converge vary rapidly for cases of practical interest, we cannot provide any formal guarantees about the convergence of this series; even the convergence of the Magnus expansion itself is a difficult subject.
-So it is worthwhile to speculate that, besides being defined by a series, our $\H_\eff$ may be given an axiomatic definition independent of the series analysis.
-For the case of an analytic $H_1(t)$, surely two of these axioms are that 1) $\H_\eff(t)$ is an analytic function of t, and 2) its propagator agrees exactly with the full propagator at times $t_0$, $t_0+t_c$, $t_0+2t_c$,...
-These two axioms are clearly not sufficient, because $\H_\rot$ also satisfies them.
-We are hopeful that a third axiom may be sufficient, which connects with the non-trivial dependence of $\H_\eff$ on our gauge parameter $\beta_0$.
-Since the $\beta_0$ parameter is compact, we speculate that $\H_\eff$ should have some nontrivial topology with respect to the winding of $\beta_0$; $\H_\rot$ is of course topologically trivial, since it does not depend on $\beta_0$.
-However, at this point we have not identified a suitable winding number that would be needed for this third axiom.
+While empirically we find that our series expression for the effective Hamiltonian $\H_\eff$ appears to converge vary rapidly for cases of practical interest, we cannot provide any formal guarantees about the convergence of this series; even the convergence of the Magnus expansion itself is a difficult subject \cite{blanes09}.
+We have probed a speculation that, besides being defined by a series, our $\H_\eff$ may be given an axiomatic definition independent of the series analysis.
+For the case of an analytic envelope $H_1(t)$, surely two of these axioms would be that 1) $\H_\eff(t; t_0)$ is an analytic function of time $t$, and 2) its time evolution operator agrees exactly with that of the rotating-frame Hamiltonian $\H_\rot$ at times $t_0$, $t_0+t_c$, $t_0+2t_c$, $\ldots$ These two axioms, however, are clearly not sufficient, because the exact Hamiltonian, $\H_\rot$, also satisfies them.
+Therefore at least one more axiom would be required.